Following the pioneers’ footsteps through some of the West’s harshest landscapes

 It is difficult to write about the Oregon Trail without sounding like a broken record of tragedy.

-I tour in uncomfortable silence the Mormon markers and monuments around Rock Hollow, including the mass grave for the 1856 travelers.
-The Mormons have also built spotless public restrooms in addition to a campground with a chipper and inviting sign reading “visitors welcome.”
+In thundering silence, I tour the Mormon markers and monuments around Rock Hollow, including the mass grave for the 1856 travelers.
+The Mormons recently built spotless public restrooms in addition to a campground with a chipper and inviting sign reading “visitors welcome.”
 It’s very Mormon-like.
-They have attempted (admirably) to change the narrative of Rock Hollow (and Martin’s Cove for that matter) to an inspiring and heroic tale of survival.
+They have attempted–admirably–to change the narrative of Rock Hollow and Martin’s Cove to an inspiring and heroic tale of survival.
 Yet I feel anything but inspired.
-The air feels heavy here.
-The quiet rush of Rock Creek sounds not like playfully tumbling water but liquid gloom instead.
+The rush of Rock Creek sounds not like playfully tumbling water but liquid gloom instead.
+No matter how many steps away from it I take, its volume doesn’t seem to change.
+It’s as if it’s trying to drown out the screams of the suffering pioneers.
+I take a few deep breaths, but the air is heavy.
 I don’t spend much time at Rock Hollow.

-From Rock Hollow the Oregon Trail climbs one of the most benign and unassuming crossings of the Continental Divide in the United States, South Pass.
+From Rock Hollow, the Oregon Trail climbs South Pass, one of the most benign and unassuming crossings of the Continental Divide.
 Historians have speculated that without South Pass, the settling of the West might have taken much more time and effort.
-Lewis and Clark nearly died crossing the Divide to the north in the rugged Bitterroot Mountains, and later trappers and explorers could barely imagine or believe Native American legends of South Pass.
-White man discovered it quite by accident, by a group of explorers from the Pacific Fur Company trying to avoid a band of unfriendly natives.
+Lewis and Clark nearly died crossing the Divide in the rugged Bitterroot Mountains to the north, and later trappers and explorers wouldn’t believe Native American legends of South Pass.
+White man discovered it quite by accident.
+A group of explorers from the Pacific Fur Company stumbled upon it while trying to avoid a band of unfriendly natives.
 The wide sagebrush plain crossed by the pass gives no indication to the fact it lies upon the spine of the continent.
 At just over 7,400 feet, it is the lowest crossing of the Divide between the central and southern Rockies.
-When western explorer and Army lieutenant John C. Fremont said that travelers could use South Pass without a “toilsome ascent,” migration to Oregon Territory exploded.
+When western explorer and Army lieutenant John C. Fremont reported that travelers could use South Pass without a “toilsome ascent,” migration to Oregon Territory exploded.

 Its setting awes me.
-Just to the north is Wyoming’s imposing Wind River Range, containing some of the state’s highest peaks at nearly 14,000 feet.
-Just to the south are the Oregon Buttes, twin flat topped mountains.
+To the north is Wyoming’s imposing Wind River Range, containing some of the state’s highest peaks at nearly 14,000 feet.
+To the south are the Oregon Buttes–twin flat topped mountains.
 In between, the continent seems to just drop off into a 35 mile wide desert rift.
 It is as isolated as I imagined it would be.

 The taps on my raincoat become louder and harder.
 I’m thankful I haven’t heard any thunder—I don’t see a tree in any direction so I’m the tallest object sticking out of the ground for miles.
 There’s not much at South Pass to explore.
 The two stone markers on the north side of the trail are small and simple.
 One rough granite marker has a short inscription: “Old Oregon Trail 1843-57.”
-A few feet away another, made out of curious and out of place black granite, commemorates the travel of Narcissa Whitman and Eliza Spalding, the first American women to cross the Oregon Trail, in 1836.
+A few feet away another–made of curious and out of place black granite–commemorates the 1836 crossing of Narcissa Whitman and Eliza Spalding, the first American women to travel the Oregon Trail.
 The Whitmans and Spaldings founded a mission near present day Walla Walla, Washington.
-For those students of Westward Expansion, the Whitman Mission is an interesting and important story that (you guessed it) ends in tragedy but is well worth researching and learning more about.
+For those students of Westward Expansion, the Whitman Mission is an interesting and important story that (you guessed it) ends in tragedy.
+But it is well worth researching and learning more about.

 I soon learn that I have not.

 The California gold rush of 1849 turned the Oregon Trail from a moderately used thoroughfare into the super highway of its time.
-Within just two years, so many Americans had traveled the trail’s California branch that California’s population qualified it to join the Union as the 31st state.
+Within just two years, so many Americans had traveled the trail’s California branch that the state met the population requirements to join the Union.